Anastas Mikoyan: Legacy

-Stephen F. Cohen described Mikoyan as a "heavily mustached, and reportedly sympathetic Armenian," while Simon Sebag-Montefiore referred to him as "slim, circumspect, wily and industrious."
-In addition to Armenian and Russian, Mikoyan understood English and learned German on his own by translating Karl Marx's Das Kapital into Russian.
-Unlike many others, he was not afraid to get into heated arguments with Stalin.
+Stephen F. Cohen described Mikoyan as a "heavily mustached, and reportedly sympathetic Armenian", while Simon Sebag-Montefiore referred to him as "slim, circumspect, wily and industrious".
+Unlike many others in the Kremlin, Mikoyan was not afraid to get into heated arguments with Stalin.
 "One was never bored with Mikoyan," Artyom Sergeev noted.
-Khrushchev once called Mikoyan a true cavalier, but also warned of trusting "that shrewd fox from the east."
+Khrushchev once called Mikoyan a true cavalier, but also warned of trusting "that shrewd fox from the east".
 In a close conversation with Vyacheslav Molotov and Nikolai Bukharin, Stalin referred to Mikoyan as a "duckling in politics"; he noted, however, that if Mikoyan ever took a serious shot he would improve.

-Mikoyan was deeply proud of his Armenian identity and viewed Soviet Russia as the best guarantor for Armenia's survival.
+Mikoyan was deeply proud of his Armenian background and viewed Soviet Russia as the best guarantor for Armenia's survival, given the legacy of the Armenian genocide.
 In a 1959 meeting with U.S. Vice President Richard Nixon in Moscow, he raised the issue of the treatment of the Armenians in Turkey.
 He greatly enjoyed meeting fellow Armenians abroad, including former U.S. ambassador Edward Djerejian.
-In 1962, K. P. S. Menon described Mikoyan as Armenia's "most famous son."
-David Marshall Lang cited him as an "excellent modern example" of Armenian "toughness and endurance," while Khrushchev cited Mikoyan and his brother Artem as examples of Armenian success in the USSR.
+In 1962, K. P. S. Menon described Mikoyan as Armenia's "most famous son".
+David Marshall Lang cited him as an "excellent modern example" of Armenian "toughness and endurance", while Khrushchev cited Mikoyan and his brother Artem as examples of Armenian success in the USSR.

-However, in post-Soviet Armenia, Mikoyan's legacy is contentious.
+However, in post-Soviet Armenia, Mikoyan's legacy is paradoxical.
 His critics point to his participation in the 1930s purges in Armenia on the orders of Stalin.
 His supporters argue that he was a major figure on the global political stage and point to his diplomacy during the Cuban missile crisis.
 Others emphasize Mikoyan's important role in de-Stalinization in Armenia, including his significant involvement in rehabilitations.
-Mikoyan's contributions to the development of the Soviet Armenian state included support for major economic projects, such as the Arpa–Sevan tunnel.
-As a Supreme Soviet Deputy for Yerevan, he maintained close ties with Soviet Armenian officials like Anton Kochinyan, Yeghishe Astsatryan, and Yakov Zarobyan and regularly consulted with them on Armenian affairs.
-Although limited in his ability to assist Armenian leaders on Nagorno-Karabakh, he was sympathetic to Armenian concerns, and his son Sergo was later a prominent advocate for the Karabakh movement.
-Despite his break with the Armenian Church, Mikoyan maintained good relations with Catholicos Vazgen I. He was also a supporter of composer Aram Khachaturian, and counted Marshal Ivan Bagramyan among his personal friends.
+Mikoyan's contributions to the Soviet Armenian state included support for major economic projects, such as the Arpa–Sevan tunnel.
+As a Supreme Soviet Deputy for Yerevan, he maintained close ties with Soviet Armenian officials like Anton Kochinyan, Yeghishe Astsatryan, and Yakov Zarobyan and regularly advised them on Armenian affairs.
+Both Kochinyan and Astsatryan devoted chapters of their memoirs to Mikoyan and his activities on behalf of Armenia.
+Although limited in his ability to assist Armenian leaders on Nagorno-Karabakh, Mikoyan was sympathetic to Armenian concerns, and his son Sergo later became a prominent advocate for the Karabakh movement.